 Areas of Interest

-University of North Texas, BA
+University of North Texas, BA (Honors)

 Caitlin Smith is a sixth-year English Ph.D. candidate and Presidential Fellow.
 Her current research focuses on doubt in American literature from the Great Awakening to the Civil War.
-Previous projects have analyzed print culture and musical practice in colonial New England, the incipient crisis of authority in 16th -century radical Protestant rhetoric, and Melville’s formulation of propositional doubt and affective faith, and transatlantic literary responses to C19 scientific advances.
+Previous projects have focused on print culture and musical practice in colonial New England, the incipient crisis of authority in 16th -century radical Protestant rhetoric, Melville’s formulation of propositional doubt and affective faith, and transatlantic literary responses to C19 scientific advances.

 Recent Scholarly Activity